NSF Campus Cyberinfrastructure – Network Infrastructure and Engineering (CC-NIE) Program

 Integration with Internet2's Innovation Platform

-The goals of the CC-NIE program intersect with Internet2’s national, which supports deeply programmable networks through software-defined networking (SDN), deployment of Science DMZs on campus networks to facilitate data-intensive science, rapid adoption of 100G in campus network architectures to encourage applications innovation, and integrated end-to-end capabilities verified through performance diagnostic monitoring.
+The goals of the CC-NIE program intersect with Internet2’s national Innovation Platform, which supports deeply programmable networks through software-defined networking (SDN), deployment of Science DMZs on campus networks to facilitate data-intensive science, rapid adoption of 100G in campus network architectures to encourage applications innovation, and integrated end-to-end capabilities verified through performance diagnostic monitoring.

 Successful CC-NIE proposals from Internet2 member campuses will be able to contribute to a nationwide R&E platform for innovation by creating open and unconstrained bandwidth through campus, regional, and national networks; rearchitecting campus networks to support large scientific data flows; deploying software-defined networking and OpenFlow capabilities to allow SDN-enabled application deployment; upgrading network connections to the nationwide R&E networking fabric with SDN and 100G support; integrating network awareness into adaptive applications; and developing and deploying tools and best practices to solve and-to end-network performance issues.